adityasoni9998/OpenHands-Versa/README.md

 <div align="center">
-  <h1 align="center">OpenHands-Versa: Coding Agents with Multimodal Browsing are Generalist Problem Solvers</h1>
+  <h1 align="center">OpenHands-Versa: Coding Agents with Multimodal Browsing are General-Purpose Problem Solvers</h1>
   <img src="./docs/static/img/OpenHands-Versa.png" width="900">
 </div>

-This repository is a reference implementation of the paper [**Coding Agents with Multimodal Browsing are Generalist Problem Solvers**](https://arxiv.org/abs/2506.03011) containing scripts for reproducing the experiments in the paper.
+This repository is a reference implementation of the paper **Coding Agents with Multimodal Browsing are General-Purpose Problem Solvers** containing scripts for reproducing the experiments in the paper.

-**🏆 OpenHands-Versa currently ranks #1 on SWE-Bench Multimodal and The Agent Company leaderboards.**

 ## Overview
 Modern human labor is characterized by specialization; we train for years and develop particular tools that allow us to perform well across a variety of tasks.
-In addition, AI agents have been specialized for domains such as software engineering, web navigation, and workflow automation.
-However, this results in agents that are good for one thing but fail to generalize beyond their intended scope.
-One reason for this is that agent developers provide a highly specialized set of tools or make architectural decisions optimized for a specific use case or benchmark.
-In this work, we ask the question: what is the minimal set of general tools that can be used to achieve high performance across a diverse set of tasks?
-Our answer is OpenHands-Versa, a generalist agent built with a modest number of general tools: code editing and execution, web search, as well as multimodal web browsing and file access.
-Importantly, OpenHands-Versa demonstrates superior or competitive performance over leading specialized agents across three diverse and challenging benchmarks: SWE-Bench Multimodal, GAIA, and The Agent Company, outperforming the best-performing previously published results with absolute improvements in success rate of 9.1, 1.3, and 9.1 points respectively.
-Further, we show how existing state-of-the-art multi-agent systems fail to generalize beyond their target domains.
-These results demonstrate the feasibility of developing a generalist agent to solve diverse tasks and establish OpenHands-Versa as a strong baseline for future research.
+Similarly, specialized AI agents with task-specific tools or architectures often fail to generalize beyond their intended scope.
+In this work, we ask: *what is the minimal set of general tools for achieving generalizability across diverse domains?* We propose OpenHands-Versa, a single-agent system with a modest number of general tools like code execution, search engine, web browser and multimodal file viewer, for three practical domains: software engineering, deep research, and web browsing.
+Notably, OpenHands-Versa demonstrates superior or competitive performance over task-specific specialized agents on three challenging benchmarks: SWE-Bench Multimodal, GAIA, and The Agent Company, with absolute improvements in success rate of **9.1**, **1.3**, and **9.1** points, respectively.
+Thus, our minimal *single-agent* system can achieve strong generalization indicating that specialist agents provide no practical benefit.
+Furthermore, we find that specialist multi-agent systems do not generalize beyond their intended scope.
+These findings establish OpenHands-Versa as a strong baseline for future research.

 ## Installation and LLM Configuration
 OpenHands-Versa is built on top the OpenHands - a popular framework for open-source AI Agents and the installation instructions are similar as that of OpenHands.
 We require ``sudo`` access to the machine since experiments on [The Agent Company](https://github.com/TheAgentCompany/TheAgentCompany) need root privileges.
 All our experiments are run using Ubuntu OS (>=22.04) and we provide installation instructions for the same below: